is green tea good for blood pressure

 Caffeinated green tea has a high caffeine content which can raise blood pressure temporarily and increase heart rate.
 These effects of green tea are temporary and will subside after an hour.
 Green tea has blood pressure-lowering properties so may not be suitable for individuals with low blood pressure.

-You can use green tea to increase your blood pressure immediately, but don’t be a regular consumer.
+You can use green tea to increase your blood pressure immediately but don’t be a regular consumer.
 Since these blood pressure-raising effects are temporary you are better off sticking to your medication, using more salt, and staying hydrated.
 Limit your intake of green tea if your blood pressure is low.

-What Foods Lower Blood Pressure?
+What Food Reduces Blood Pressure?

 As a health coach, I always advocate for variety in the diet.
 Eating healthy doesn’t have to be boring making you fall back into old habits.
 I may have given you green tea as an option to help you naturally lower your blood pressure, but can a man leave on green tea alone?
 What if tea is not your jam?